vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

     Use case ends.

-_{More to be added}_

 ### 6.4 Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Green Tea should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
+2. Green Tea should be able to hold up to 1000 entries in a deck without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be easy for new users to understand, use and navigate the UI
+4. Green Tea should have a user interface that is intuitive enough for new users to navigate easily.
-5. Any interface between a user and the system should have a maximum response time of 2 seconds
+5. Any interface between a user and the system should have a maximum response time of 2 seconds.
+6. Green Tea should be free to download and use.
+7. Green Tea should be able to function without internet connection.
-6. Any reused code should be acknowledged in the README
+8. Any reused code should be acknowledged in the README.

-_{More to be added}_

 ### 6.5 Glossary

+- **Deck**: A collection of entries
+- **Entry**: A word and its translation
 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Private contact detail**: A contact detail that is not meant to be shared with others
+- **Word bank**: A collection of decks

 ---